History

 Historic Timeline

-1843 Davie Lewis built sawmill on claim east of Aumsville
+1843 Allen Jones Davie built sawmill on claim east of Aumsville

-1843 John McHaley took up the first claim on land that includes eastern part of Aumsville.
+1843 John McHaley took up the first claim on land that includes southern part of Aumsville.

 1844 McHaley’s stepdaughter Polly Frazier married Reuben Lewis and they claimed land in Aumsville.